Garden City, Texas: 2020 census

 As of the 2020 United States census, there were 334 people, 78 households, and 67 families residing in the CDP.

 Education

-Garden City is served by the Glasscock County Independent School District and home to the Garden City High School Bearkats.
+All parts of the county are in the Glasscock County Independent School District.
+Garden City is home to the district's Garden City High School, which has the Bearkats as its sports mascot.

+All of Glasscock County is in the service area of Howard County Junior College District.

 Climate

 According to the Köppen climate classification system, Garden City has a semiarid climate, BSk on climate maps.